tdihp/myakshack/mncni/README.md

 * We deploy a bridge which serves node-local pod communication
-* We route inter-node to-pod traffic to wg namespace, where wireguard interface entrypts the traffic and transfer to peers.
+* We route inter-node to-pod traffic to wg namespace, where wireguard interface encrypts the traffic and transfer to peers.
 * Wireguard requires pub/priv key pair for each peer (node).
 We announce the node's pubkey as an annotation on the node when setting up.
 * We monitor node updates and sync wireguard peer list regularly on each node